Eden Prairie Center

 The Eden Prairie Center is a mall located in Eden Prairie, Minnesota.
 It has been managed by Jones Lang LaSalle as of 2020.
 It is anchored by Kohl's, Target, Von Maur and Scheels Sporting Goods.

 History

 The 1970s and 1980s

-The mall was developed in 1976 by Homart Development Company and originally had wood and glass railings and an overall off-white and brown theme.
-The pillars in the mall were made of white pebbles.
-There was no elevator in the mall and originally the mall featured a large ramp for access to the second floor by wheelchair.
-The mall was designed with a sunken basement-level foodcourt.
-The mall featured the department stores Powers Dry Goods and Sears.
+The mall was developed by Homart Development Company and opened March 3, 1976.
+Originally, the mall featured wood-and-glass railings and an off-white and brown color scheme.
+Its pillars were clad in white pebbles.
+The building did not include an elevator; instead, a large ramp provided wheelchair access to the second floor.
+The mall also featured a sunken, basement-level food court.
+Department stores Powers Dry Goods and Sears were anchors.
 Powers' store became Donaldson's in 1985, then Carson Pirie Scott in 1987.
 On October 13, 1984, a Target store opened and was connected by a walkway that was adjacent to the mall.

 The 1990s

 The mall underwent a major renovation and the color scheme was changed to a pink and aqua pastel theme.
 The white pebble pillars were covered with pastel aqua round casings.
 The ramp was removed and replaced with a free standing elevator.
 The glass and wood railings were replaced with aqua painted metal.
 The food court was decorated with large neon palm trees and given a fountain that changed colors.

 In preparation of a $60 million renovation plan in 1996, the mall worked hard to lure premiere Minneapolis retailer Dayton's; and it appeared to be a plan Dayton's was considering, though they eventually decided against it.

 The Carson Pirie Scott store became a Mervyns, and work began on adding a Kohl's department store.
 A second United Artists movie theater was built, called "Eden Prairie East" and the old theater located beneath the Target walkway was renamed "Eden Prairie West".
 The mall entrances at this time had large white pyramids.
 In June 1997, General Growth purchased the rest of the development that it did not already own from Homart.